guillermooo/sublime-undocs/source/extensibility/completions.rst

 will always be completed according to their tab trigger.

-With ``tab_completion`` enabled, completion of items is always automatic, which means that, unlike in the case of the autocomplete list, Sublime Text will always make a decision for you.
+With ``tab_completion`` enabled, completion of items is always automatic, which means that, unlike in the case of the completions list, Sublime Text will always make a decision for you.
 The rules to select the best completion are the same as above, but in case of ambiguity, Sublime Text will still insert the item deemed most suitable.